BackSlasher/blog.backslasher.net/content/rpmbuild.md

 ```

 ### 3. Grab source RPM
 While it IS possible to build from real source (cloning the github repo for instance), I haven't had much luck with it.
-Even after generating the Makefile successfully, the build faild on some weird C syntax errors.
+Even after generating the Makefile successfully, the build failed on some weird C syntax errors.
 For every binary RPM available from your repository, there should be a source RPM available as well - this one contains the source code and the metadata required to create the binary RPM.
 I use that RPM but to the source before building.
 While I couldn't activate a source repository (which is supposed to be a thing), I managed to hunt my source package down by modifying a URL I to match my OS/package.
 Maybe you'll have to do the same.
 Mine looks like: